 We’ve got a whole separate blog dedicated to this, but in short:

 - First impressions count so work on your curb appeal.

-- Do those remaining DIY jobs; what might seem like a 5min job to you might put a buyer off.
+- Do those remaining DIY jobs; that might seem like a 5min job to you but could put a buyer off.

 - Declutter and generally tidy up for photos and viewings.
 If your rooms are small, give them an identity.
 Remember yours is not the only house potential buyers will look at, you are in competition.